 That’s right.
 Go back in the day to a school disco – but this time, it’s very queer and very accessible.

 Come along for a night of dancing, singing, celebrating and being your full fantastic self.
-The incredible Rosie Jones will host and there will be some very special guests announced soon – they’re not to be missed!
+The incredible Rosie Jones will host alongside some very special guests!

 Prom is brought to you by Every Body Queer, a community initiative for and by queer disabled people, where access and inclusion are the number one priority.
 Allies are welcome if they are with you – bring your mates and dates!